kstenerud/concise-encoding/cte-specification.md

 A multiline comment begins at the sequence `/*` and is terminated by the sequence `*/`.
 Multiline comments support nesting, meaning that further `/*` sequences inside the comment will start subcomments that must also be terminated by their own `*/` sequence.
 No processing of the comment contents other than detecting comment begin and comment end is peformed.

-Commenting out strings or markup contents containing the sequences `/*` or `*/` will potentially cause parse errors because the parser won't have any contextual information about the sequences, and will simply treat them as "comment begin" and "comment end".
-You could mitigate this edge case by escaping all occurrences of `/*` and `*/` that don't represent comment delimiters:
+Commenting out strings or markup contents containing the sequences `/*` or `*/` could potentially cause parse errors because the parser won't have any contextual information about the sequences, and will simply treat them as "comment begin" and "comment end".
+This edge case could be mitigated by pre-emptively escaping all occurrences of `/*` and `*/` that don't represent comment delimiters:

-#### Comment String Character Restrictions

-The following characters are explicitly allowed:

- * Horizontal Tab (u+0009)
- * Linefeed (u+000a) - discarded in single line comments
- * Carriage Return (u+000d) - discarded in single line comments

-The following characters are disallowed if they aren't in the above allowed section:

- * Control characters (such as u+0000 to u+001f, u+007f to u+009f).
- * Line breaking characters (such as u+2028, u+2029).
- * Byte order mark.

-The following characters are allowed if they aren't in the above disallowed section:

- * UTF-8 printable characters
- * UTF-8 whitespace characters

 **Example**: